-Significant Activities - Southland
+Significant activities - Southland

-These activities were determined to be of significance and therefore are required to be prioritised (ranked) for funding as shown in Table 17.
+These activities were determined to be of high significance for Southland and therefore are required to be prioritised (ranked) for funding shown in Table 17.
 This ranking is used to influence what activities should be implemented with the funding available nationally.

-Table 17: Southland Region: Prioritised Improvement Activities
+Table 17: Southland region: Prioritised improvement activities